Why did my EC2 Linux instance reboot or restart itself?

 Your instance might unexpectedly reboot or restart because of the following reasons:

-• The instance fails its status checks.
+• The instance failed its status checks.

 • There's a kernel bug.